 Because the Dar Hamid are a nomadic people, they live in dikkas (camps).
 Their homes are tents made with camel hair roofs and cotton sides.
 Many of the tents are decorated inside with leather and wool ornaments.
 The basic item of furniture is a double bed made of palm ribs bound with strips of leather.
 The bed rests on pegs a foot above the ground.
 The Dar Hamid lifestyle dictates that even the tent's decorative ornaments have a practical value.
 By tradition, Arabs are very hospitable and always provide for their guests.

 While the Dar Hamid men move across the desert with their camel herds, the women and children stay home in the dikka.
 The women tend the gardens and the small boys work in the fields, herding house camels and preventing goats and sheep from entering the cultivated land.

 Dar Hamid children are sent to herd animals almost as soon as they can walk.
 They have been described as shy and reserved, even with each other.
-Perhaps this is a reflection of the harsh life they lead.

 Because life in the desert is very dangerous, all of the Dar Hamid men wear sheathed daggers on their left arms.
 Most carry swords and all carry either shotguns or rifles.
 They must sleep lightly at night to protect themselves and their tribes from bandits.